airbytehq/airbyte/docs/integrations/destinations/bigquery.md

 The service account does not have the proper permissions.

-- Make sure the BigQuery service account has `BigQuery User` and `BigQuery Data Editor` roles, or equivalent permissions as those two roles.
+- Make sure the BigQuery service account has `BigQuery User` and `BigQuery Data Editor` roles or equivalent permissions as those two roles.
-- If the GCS staging mode is selected, make sure the BigQuery service account has the right permissions to the GCS bucket and path, or the `Cloud Storage Admin` role, which includes a super set of the required permissions.
+- If the GCS staging mode is selected, ensure the BigQuery service account has the right permissions to the GCS bucket and path or the `Cloud Storage Admin` role, which includes a superset of the required permissions.

 The HMAC key is wrong.

-- Make sure the HMAC key is created for the BigQuery service account, and the service account has the permission to access the GCS bucket and path.
+- Make sure the HMAC key is created for the BigQuery service account, and the service account has permission to access the GCS bucket and path.

 ## Tutorials